unknown321/wampy/MAKING_OF.md

 ##### WACUP

-Pixel-perfectThis is the most accurate implementation in this list, if you need modern Winamp experience on Windows, WACUP should be your choice.
+This is the most accurate implementation in this list, if you need modern Winamp experience on Windows, WACUP should be your choice.

 How does it suck?
 Windows only, failed to display valid ID3v2 tag in song display, time display is not a single clickable block, but separate numbers with a small non-clickable gap between them, visualization is too fast (but there is a frame limiter, <u>huge</u> respect for that), there are weird downloads during installation (like Winamp installer).
+On start, it spawns 5(?) additional windows with new features like waveform and huge clock and something else?
+Spent quite some time in settings (too many options!) looking for and disabling them.

 But overall it's a great piece of software.

 ##### Audacious 4.2

-While looking pixel-perfect, behaviour is far from ideal.
+Behaviour is far from ideal.
 Marquee is off, visualization is too fast, track time is missing leading zero, "Seek to" text is missing percentage, balance slider is changing position while moving volume slider ([why?](./images/audacious_quality.mp4))...